rossetti/RossettiArenaBook/docs/03-Chapter3.md

 parameters are controllable; however, in the system being modeled you typically have control over only a limited set of parameters.
 Thus, in simulation you have the unique ability to control the random inputs into your model.
-This chapter will also discuss how to take advantage of controlling the random inputs.
+Chapter \@ref(ch4) will discuss how to take advantage of controlling the random inputs.

 Input parameters can be further classified as decision variables.
 That